A radio station is now playing Beyoncé's country song after an outcry from fans

 A fan said he emailed KYKC requesting the song, and received the following response: "Hi — we do not play Beyonce on KYKC as we are a country music station."

-He posted a screenshot of the reply on the social media platofrm X, formerly Twitter, late Tuesday morning.
-The post went viral, and the "Beyhive," the term used to describe Beyonce's fans, swarmed to make additional requests for "Texas Hold 'Em," one of two country songs Beyoncé released on Super Bowl Sunday.
+He posted a screenshot of the reply on the social media platform X, formerly Twitter, late Tuesday morning.
+The post went viral, and the "Beyhive," the term used to describe Beyoncé's fans, swarmed to make additional requests for "Texas Hold 'Em," one of two country songs Beyoncé released on Super Bowl Sunday.

 I requested Texas Hold ‘Em at my local country radio station (KYKC) and after requesting, i received an email from the radio station stating “We do not play Beyoncé on KYKC as we are a country music station. @BeyLegion pic.twitter.com/eQksQemk6m— JUSTIN 🫧 (@jussatto) February 13, 2024